aenlemmea/cmpt/README.md

 Tool to help with competitive programming.
 Use [Competitive Companion](https://github.com/jmerle/competitive-companion) as an extension for fetching.
 Mainly for codeforces.

 Note: This tool is written for my personal use.
+Major refactor incoming as this is my first cpp project.

 ### USAGE: